 Here’s what you and your new spouse need to know.

 Your legal marital status on the last day of the tax year dictates your marital status for the entire year for income tax purposes.

 That means if you are legally married on Dec.
-31, 2018, you are regarded as married for the entire 2018 tax year.
-That’s true even if you just united in marriage on Dec.
-29.
+31, 2020, you are regarded as married for the entire 2020 tax year.
+That’s true whether you got married on January 1 or December 30.